isbeorn/nina.docs/docs/advanced/autofocus.md

 ## N.I.N.A.
 Autofocus

-N.I.N.A. is unique in that provides multiple ways to autofocus on star fields, on bright objects such as the moon or planets, or on terrestrial objects via two techniques to measure how far from focus an image is.
+N.I.N.A. is unique in that provides multiple ways to autofocus on star fields, on bright objects such as the moon or planets, or on terrestrial objects.
+This is done using two methods to measure how far from focus an image is.

 ### Star HFR

-N.I.N.A. will move far out of focus, take an exposure, detect the stars in the image, compute the Half Flux Radius (HFR) of the stars and take the average HFR across the frame.
+With this method, N.I.N.A. will move far out of focus, take an exposure, detect the stars in the image, compute the Half Flux Radius (HFR) of the stars and take the average HFR across the frame.
 Then, moving the focuser by some defined amount (the Auto Focus Step Size), N.I.N.A. can repeat the process, until a nice focus curve is available, and the minimum (point of best focus) can be found by different types of fitting (trend lines, hyperbolic, or parabolic).
 The obtained curve is as the below.

 ![Autofocus Curve Example - Star HFR](../images/advanced/autofocuscurve1.png)

-Each of the focus points above represent the HFR at its respective focus position.
+Each of the focus points above represents the HFR at its respective focus position.
 In addition, the red bars on each point represent the potential error on each of the focus points - wind and other factors can cause this error to be large.
 The line and curve fitting used to find best focus make use of those errors to take into account points with smaller error more than points with bigger error.
 The routine is therefore resistant to noise and other factors such as wind.

 Note however that for Star HFR measurement to work, stars must be detected in the field of view - as such, the routine will have issues with short exposures and far from focus, where out of focus stars will tend to be very large.
 The Auto-Focus Exposure time is therefore an important parameter to the autofocus routine.